Back to Roles on Certain Health Conditions

 Synopsis

-Studies to date have demonstrated that milk and milk products such as cheese and yogurt are beneficial to dental and oral health.
-They play a key role in preventing adverse dental issues such as dental caries and periodontitis.
-It has also been shown that various bioactive peptides found in milk, as well as calcium, have important functions in the maintenance of dental health through enamel-protective and anticaries effects.
+Studies to date have demonstrated that milk and milk products play a key role in preventing adverse dental issues such as dental caries and periodontitis (inflammation of gum tissue around the teeth).1,2

 The Evidence